 Net-Zero Energy Store

-To help Walgreens reach its goal to reduce energy usage 20 percent by 2020, Salas O’Brien designed the its net-zero energy store, the first retail store in the nation to create enough energy on-site to provide its own power annually.
+To help Walgreens reach its goal to reduce energy usage 20 percent by 2020, Salas O’Brien designed the company’s first net-zero energy store, the first retail store in the nation to create enough energy on-site to provide its own power annually.

 Walgreens is the nation’s second largest pharmacy store chain.
 Starting out as a neighborhood drugstore in Chicago, Illinois, the company now specializes in providing wellness products, filling prescriptions, and educating people about health in person, over the phone, through the mail, and online.